 Why Do Newborn Babies Get Dry Skin?

 Baby skin is synonymous with supple, soft, and smooth skin.
-But did you know newborn babies’ skin can also become dry and flaky?
+But did you know that newborn babies’ skin can also become dry and flaky?

 Even before leaving the hospital or right after being welcomed into your home, your baby’s skin can begin peeling or flaking.
 This skin change is normal for newborn infants and can occur on any part of the body.